 If liked, two tablespoonfuls of brandy may be added to the mixture before filling the crust.
 In that case, use two tablespoonfuls less of milk.

-time and effort, but compared to the taste of canned pumpkin, the old fashioned taste of these pies is more than worth it.
-They taste so
+All pumpkin pie recipes call for pumpkin filling and preparing it from scratch does require some extra time and effort, but compared to the taste of canned pumpkin, the old fashioned taste of these pies makes the effort more than worth it.
+They taste so good!